openlookeng/hetu-core/hetu-docs/en/preagg/statements.md

       FILTER = (orderdate BETWEEN 2512450 AND 2512460)
     ) WHERE orderstatus = 'PENDING';

-This is same as following
+This is same as following:

     CREATE CUBE orders_cube ON orders WITH ( AGGREGATIONS = ( SUM(totalprice), COUNT DISTINCT(orderid) ),